jollaman999/jolla-kernel_AIO/README.md

-jolla-kernel_G-AIO
+jolla-kernel_G-AIO-GEEB
 ====================

-jolla-kernel_G All-In-One Aroma Installer
+jolla-kernel_G All-In-One Aroma Installer for GEEB

 This is flashable zip contens of jolla-kernel_G All-In-One Aroma Installer.